NexusWarp/cards-game-using-js/README.md

-This Classic Cards game is entirely made using javascript (plus html,css ofcourse)
+This Classic Cards game is entirely made using javascript (plus html and css ofcourse)

 v 1.0 => Initial launch